I am a writer, mom of two young children, and public health professional with over 15 years' experience.

 But access to healthcare is only one piece of the puzzle.

 Just like those passengers on the Titanic, wealthier Americans today have more ready access to physical environments (neighborhoods) that are health promoting.
 Take access to healthy foods as an example.
 Wealthier neighborhoods have higher numbers of grocery stores selling fresh fruits and vegetables, health food stores, and farmer’s markets.
 Low-income neighborhood boast more convenience stores, which have very limited fresh food options, and more fast food restaurants.

-Studies make it clear that access to fresh fruits and vegetables improve diets and improve related health outcomes (for example, obesity, diabetes), but little has been done to change access in low-income neighborhoods, and people living in those communities continue to suffer the health consequences.
+Studies make it clear that access to fresh fruits and vegetables improve diets and improve related health outcomes (for example, obesity and diabetes), but little has been done to change access in low-income neighborhoods, and people living in those communities continue to suffer the health consequences.

 Newton is about 25 percent bigger than Waltham, both in terms of population and land mass.
-Yet, Newton has 250% more grocery stores as Waltham (5 versus 2), and boasts 2 Whole Foods Markets, whereas Waltham has none.
+Yet Newton has 250% more grocery stores as Waltham (5 versus 2), and boasts two Whole Foods Markets, whereas Waltham has none.
 Waltham, on the other hand, has almost twice as many national fast food chains as Newton: Newton has 2.4 fast food chains per 50,000 people whereas Waltham has almost 6 fast food chains per 50,000 people.
-Note: this chart only looked at three of the major US fast food chains.
+Note that this chart only looked at three of the major US fast food chains.